VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 ### CC's

 MIDI **C**ontrol **C**hange messages are what they sound like.
 They're used to represent turning knobs or moving sliders- controls.
-You can then move these knobs to control whatevery you like, and optionally record these movements to play them back or edit them after the fact later- just like with notes.
+You can then move these knobs to control whatever you like, and with most DAWs you can record these movements to play them back or edit them after the fact later- just like with notes.

 Generally, controls get mapped to whatever parameter you want using **MIDI Learn**.
 This is a feature in most software where you click the 'Learn' button, click the parameter you want to control, and then move the physical control you want to map it to.
 Then, click the 'Learn' button again to resume normal operation.
-Now that knob or slider or whatever will control the virtual knob/slider.
+Now that physical knob or slider or whatever will control the virtual knob/slider.

 {{< columns >}}